ncgeary/weather_app/README.md

-Introduction project using the Leaflet and OpenStreetMap API's to create a weather website.
+Introduction project using Reactjs and OpenStreetMap's API to create a basic weather website.